casper-network/docs/source/docs/casper/design/serialization-standard.md

 ## Account {#serialization-standard-account}

-An Account is a structure that represents a user on a Casper Network.
+An Account is a structure that represents a user on a Casper network.
 The account structure consists of the following fields:

 -   [`account_hash`](#account-hash)